 An immersive 16 channel audio version version of this project was designed for the Data Arena at the University of Technology Sydney.

-Is a proud Wiradjuri woman, nurse researcher and Senior Research Fellow in the Faculty of Health at UTS.
-Her work is predominantly focused on chronic disease in Aboriginal communities and cultural safety in education and healthcare.
+Is a descendant of the Wiradjuri people, nurse researcher and senior lecturer in the Sydney Nursing School at the University of Sydney.
+Her work is predominantly focused on chronic disease in Aboriginal communities and Cultural Safety in education and healthcare.
 She has led multiple teaching and learning projects and been awarded individual and team, citations and awards for her innovative teaching methods, including a team, Australian Award for University Teaching for outstanding contributions to student learning, focused on developing Indigenous professional capabilities.

 Is a lecturer at the School of Design at the University of Technology Sydney his research is predominately focused on design and multimodal storytelling.
 He has led innovative design and storytelling teaching and learning projects for the Visual Communications degree and has been awarded a number of grants and commissions for his work as a researcher in Comics and Graphic Storytelling.
 He is also a digital content producer conceiving and producing a number of award-winning multimodal storytelling projects for the ABC iview, ABC radio, Fbi Radio, City of Sydney and the Sydney Opera House.

 Jorjia Gillis is a proud Saltwater woman of the Budawang tribe of the Yuin nation.
 As a Sydney based actor, theatre maker, emerging writer and arts facilitator Jorjia has worked on a number of theatre and TV productions.
 Jorjia is passionate about storytelling and being a part of a growing a vibrant arts and cultural landscape in the Australian arts sector.
 Jorjia is a Graduate of the University of New England and the Academy of Film Theatre & Television.